moritzzimmer/terraform-aws-lambda/examples/example-with-ssm-permissions/README.md

-# Example with VPC and CloudWatch scheduled event
+# Example without event

-Creates an AWS Lambda function inside a VPC.
+Creates an AWS Lambda function with read permissions to SSM parameters.

 ## requirements